This post is a journal for the module “Embodied Interaction” at Zurich University of Arts in the fifth semester of the Interaction Design course.

 But most ideas such as flashing light and loud noises were too distracting or not as unexpected such as something that pressures you.
 So, after short brainstorming and discussion, we decided to test the cooling with all the properties that are also working in an office environment.

 So we went into the thrift shop “Brockiland” to buy super cheap bags with straps to attach something on our body.
-In the meantime we let some water froze to use it after.
-In the thrift shop, we found a cool backpack with an aluminum frame which we could strap on our bag easily and enabled us to test all sorts of attachments on our body with ease.
+In the meantime, we put some water in the freezer to use it after.
+In the thrift shop, we found a cool backpack with an aluminum frame on which we could strap our bag easily and enabled us to test all sorts of attachments on our body with ease.

 On the way back to school, we passed by our favorite electronic store Pusterla to ask for a Peltier element.
 We were not surprised that they had multiple elements but unfortunately they were too big with 45 mm on each side.
 This would take a lot of flexibility from us in terms of the size, because we need to build an even bigger cooling system around as well as with the power supply but also how we attache it.
 It was also not necessary since we don’t want to cool down a small fridge.
 We also assume that smaller elements would cool down faster.

 With the ice, we tried to scare each other and see if the reaction was the same as just scaring people before which was successful.

 From then on, Dani began to sketch some ideas of an advanced prototype so we can better communicate with each other but also with mentors to move on quicker.

 In the meantime, I wrote a mail to Clemens Winkler, one of our lecturers from the IAD Lab.
 We knew that he would have some experience with it and could help us along.

 03.10.
 Wednesday – Mentoring, and Sickness